Strength Lifts Rates

 Historical ARM Index Data

 To start each year, we release our Annual Mortgage and Housing Market Outlook.
-In it, we take a forward look at a range of topics, including mortgage rates, Fed policy, home sales, home prices and lots more; come July, we do an interim review of our expectations.
-Have a look and see if you think we're off or on point with our long-range forecast.
+In it, we take a forward look at a range of topics, including mortgage rates, Fed policy, home sales, home prices and lots more.
+We recently did a mid-year review to see how well market conditions met our expectations.
+Have a look and see how things are turning out.

 For a really long-run outlook, you'll want to check out "Federal Reserve Policy and Mortgage Rate Cycles".